 The Homepage of Banghua Zhu

-Assistant Professor at University of Washington, ECE Department.
+Assistant Professor at University of Washington.

-I co-founded Nexusflow AI in 2023, which provides reliable AI agent solutions for enterprise use-cases.
+Prior to that, I co-founded Nexusflow AI in 2023, which provides reliable AI agent solutions for enterprise use-cases.

 I received my PhD from the Department of EECS, UC Berkeley.
 I am very fortunate to have been advised by Prof. Jiantao Jiao and Prof. Michael I. Jordan.
 I am a recipient of the 2023 David J. Sakrison Memorial Prize from Berkeley EECS for truly outstanding PhD research.